zmilan/midiblocks/README.md

 > 🚨 Note this repo is still a work in progress

+---

+## Browser Support
+This project works in all browsers that natively support the [Web MIDI API](https://webaudio.github.io/web-midi-api/).
+Currently, the following browsers have built-in support:

+- Chrome (macOS, GNU/Linux, Android & Windows)
+- Opera (macOS, GNU/Linux, Windows)
+- Android WebView component (KitKat and above)
+- Edge (Windows)

+For more info, including on how to support Firefox, Internet Explorer, and Safari see the [WebMidi docs](https://github.com/djipco/webmidi#browser-support)

+> Starting with version 77, [Chrome deprecates Web MIDI usage on insecure origins](https://www.chromestatus.com/feature/5138066234671104).
+This means that, going forward, the page will need to be hosted on a secure origin (e.g. https://, localhost: or file:///) and the user will need to explicitely authorize usage (no matter if sysex is used or not).

+---

 ## Prereqs
 - Install [Git](https://git-scm.com/downloads)
 - Install [NodeJS LTS (eg 12.x.x)](https://nodejs.org/en/)